atbcb/ICTTestingBaseline/docs/20SyncMediaCap.md

+<<KE: combine 20 captions and 21 audio desc into this one baseline for sync'd media>>

-# 20. Synchronized media (captions)
+# 20. Synchronized media
 ## Rationale
-Synchronized media is a presentation consisting of time-synchronized video and audio.
-Synchronized media includes public information films, Web casts, press conferences, and online training presentations.

 A prime consideration for synchronized media is that some users will not be able to hear the content well or hear it at all.
 Therefore there needs to be another mode to provide the audio information.
 This usually means captions (text showing what is being said, and other relevant sounds).
-Captions need to be available, but do not necessarily need to be turned on by default.
 For example, users who need captions can switch them on with a control (usually a 'CC' button for Closed Captions).
 If there is no means of switching modes, then the default mode must be accessible (i.e., Open Captions).

 Because captions must be time-synchronized, separate transcripts will not meet this requirement on their own.
 Captions are provided for all audio content (dialogue and important sounds) in synchronized media.

 ## Accessibility Requirements
-* WCAG SC 1.2.2 Captions (Prerecorded) -- Captions are provided for all prerecorded audio content in synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
+* [WCAG SC 1.2.2 Captions (Prerecorded)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/media-equiv-captions.html) -- Captions are provided for all prerecorded audio content in synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
-  * Technique G93: Providing open (always visible) captions
-  * Technique G87: Providing closed captions
+* [WCAG SC 1.2.3 Audio Description or Media Alternative (Prerecorded)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/media-equiv-audio-desc.html) -- An alternative for time-based media or audio description of the prerecorded video content is provided for synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
-* WCAG SC 1.2.4 Captions (Live) -- Captions are provided for all live audio content in synchronized media.
+* [WCAG SC 1.2.4 Captions (Live)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/media-equiv-real-time-captions.html) -- Captions are provided for all live audio content in synchronized media.
-  * Technique G9: Creating captions for live synchronized media
+ * [WCAG SC 1.2.5 Audio Description (Prerecorded)](https://www.w3.org/TR/UNDERSTANDING-WCAG20/media-equiv-audio-desc-only.html) -- Audio description is provided for all prerecorded video content in synchronized media.

 ## Limitations, Assumptions, or Exceptions
+* Synchronized media is a presentation consisting of time-synchronized video and audio.
+Synchronized media includes public information films, Web casts, press conferences, and online training presentations.
+* Captions and audio descriptions need to be available, but do not need to be turned on by default.
+* Multimedia player must support captions and audio description for this test.
-**Exceptions**: This is not intended to require that two-way multimedia calls between two or more individuals through web apps must be captioned regardless of the needs of users.
+* Exception: Two-way multimedia calls between two or more individuals through web apps are not included in this test.

-## Test Procedure
 ### Selector (Identify Content)
-Identify synchronized multimedia (typically visual and audible content), both live and pre-recorded.
+Pre-recorded synchronized multimedia (typically visual and audible content)

 ### Test Instructions
 #### Tests for SC 1.2.2 and 1.2.4